BDS in India: Admission Process, Fees, Best Colleges, and Career Scope Explained

 Chennai

-₹34.4 Lakh
+₹34.4 lakh

 Get 50 Lacs No Collateral Education Loan

-Is BDS Worth it?
+Is BDS Worth It?

 A Reddit user shared:

-"Hello, fellow dentists and students who are doing BDS and MDS!.
-I want to know if BDS is really worth it??
+"Hello, fellow dentists and students who are doing BDS and MDS!
+I want to know if BDS is really worth it?
 As if I start it in 2025 (end of the year) and my BDS would be completed in 5 years, which would be 2030/31, so I want to know if it's really worth it?"

 Another Reddit user shared:

-BDS Scope, Salary & Opportunities
+BDS Scope, Salary and Opportunities

 1. Career Opportunities